-Aluminum is one of the most widely used building materials along with cement, brick, and iron.
-It is used in many industries due to its abundant properties, and is considered to be one of the most energy-efficient materials.
+Aluminium is one of the most widely used building materials along with cement, brick, and iron.
+It is used in many industries due to its abundant properties and is considered to be one of the most energy-efficient materials.

-Aluminum was first used in building material in the early 1920s.
-Back then, the use of aluminum was originally used for decoration purposes and for detailing artistic structures.
+Aluminium was first used in building material in the early 1920s.
+Back then, the use of aluminium was originally used for decoration purposes and for detailing artistic structures.
 Today, it is used in much more structural ways, as well as for building facades and aluminium cladding.
-Although it’s use has changed dramatically over the years, aluminium as a material has continued and grown to this day.
+Although its use has changed dramatically over the years, aluminium as a material has continued and grown to this day.

-What properties make aluminum a valuable building material?
+What properties make aluminium a valuable building material?

 Below are listed some of the properties that contribute to aluminium being a popular choice for building.

 Things like doors, frames, and windows that are made from aluminium are completely airtight and they do not allow any wind, dust, or germs to get inside.
 Today many public building such as shopping centres, universities and schools, seminar halls and theatres have doors and windows made of aluminium.
 They are becoming more popular for home and apartment doors and window frames too.